appbead/webkit-wiki/Roadmap.md

 * [ ] WebKit2 compilation

 ### Short term tasks
-* Make a list of optional features we want to enable right now
-* Allow people to use QtWebKit from qmake and cmake, test on PhantomJS and Otter
 * Integrate patches contributed to QtWebKit after fork, check related bugs in Qt JIRA
 * Build all C++ tests